Natural gas furnaces need enough space and airflow to work right.

 - Used filters

-If you have a cat, situate your litter box in another room.
+If you have a cat, put your litter box elsewhere.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could spread the unpleasant odors around your home.
+Plus, the furnace could circulate the smelly odors around your home.

-You should also frequently sweep by your furnace to stop dust from accumulating.
+You should also regularly vacuum by your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?